 Hundreds of kids have joined the program throughout the country, but it doesn’t stop there⏤kids from five other countries have accepted the challenge of cutting lawns for free.
 Raising Men Lawn Care Service became the union of an ordinary yard maintenance service and the commitment to establish an inspiring program to keep our youth (girls & boys) on a positive path while learning and understanding their value in society, as explained on their website.

-One of the methods Rodney has used to incentivize the kids to ‘work harder’ is through the T-Shirt System.
-When a young man or woman join the program, they start off with a white shirt.
-Thereafter, for every ten lawns they cut, they get a new color shirt, so ten get them an orange shirt; twenty a green shirt; thirty a blue shirt; forty a red shirt; and finally FIFTY LAWNS earn them a black shirt.
+One of Rodney’s methods to incentivize the kids to ‘work harder’ is through the T-Shirt System.
+When a young man or woman joins the program, they start with a white shirt.
+Thereafter, they get a new color shirt for every ten lawns they cut, so ten get them an orange shirt; twenty a green shirt; thirty a blue shirt; forty a red shirt; and finally FIFTY LAWNS earn them a black shirt.
 It’s called the 50 Yard Challenge.

 I encourage you to take the 50 Minute Challenge.
 Take 50 minutes out of your day, step back and think about your own legacy.
 What is the lasting impression you wish to leave on the world?
 How can you make a difference in 50 lives?
 Think about it.

 Disclaimer: The information contained in this website is for educational, general information, and entertainment purposes only and is never intended to constitute medical or legal advice or to replace the personalized care of a primary care practitioner or legal expert.